crysalead-js/dom-layer/README.md

 ]).toHtml();
 ```

-So the above piece of logic will be executed server side to generate a full HTML page.
-Then client side the `attach()` method will be used instead of the `mount()` to mount a virtual tree on a DOM element which already contain a rendering.
+The above piece of logic will be executed server side to generate a full HTML page.
+Then, client side, the `attach()` method will be used (instead of the `mount()` one) to mount a virtual tree on the rendered DOM element.

 ```html
 <div id="mount-point"><div>Hello World !</div></div> <!-- the part rendered by the server side -->